mz347247/eva/README.md

 The maximum looking back period for factor construction.
 The unit is second.

 ### **save_path** : ***str***
 The directory to save the temporary evaluation statistics and the evaluation report.
+It is not necessary to create this path.

 ### **log_path** : ***str***
 The directory to save the output and error files when running the evaluation program on HPC. **Please make sure that this path exists on your HPC**.

-## **Evaluation Method**
+## **Evaluation Methods in Detail**
 In the current evaluation system, we filter out independent opportunities so that for each two consecutive opportunities:
 * time interval is greater than 1 second
 * trading volume is greater than 1500